mohsinzaheer25/fizzbuzz/README.md

 <h4> Step 4: </h4>

-Open your instance/local ip alone with port 80 ( e.g. localhost:80) in a browser.
+Open your instance/local ip along with port 80 ( e.g. localhost:80) in a browser.
 You should see a screen like below

 ![screenshot](https://user-images.githubusercontent.com/7212923/43798449-a46843c8-9a58-11e8-8212-28396475e656.JPG)